betaoverflow/project-speakerhub/README.md

 Note: The Server Runs on **localhost:5000**

-### Connecting to the Database
+## Connecting to the Database
 Spin up your cluster in MongoDB and replace your connection with URI in `config/keys.js` If you face any problems, refer to the [MongoDB](https://www.mongodb.com/blog/postquick-start-nodejs-mongodb--how-to-get-connected-to-your-database) website.

-*If you are new to MongoDB Atlas, the instructions below might be simpler to follow:*
+## Connecting to the Database if you are new to MongoDB Atlas
 Install the MongoDB Node.js Driver with the following command:
 ```bash
 npm install mongodb